Request for Proposals

 Eagerness to Work Closely with HDC Grants Officers

 HumanitiesDC grants officers strive to establish strong partnership-level relationships with their assigned grantee cohort.
 In the HumanitiesDC cohort model, Grants Officers work closely with grantees with regular check-in and information-sharing meetings, professional development and capacity-building workshops, and networking opportunities.
 Grants officers work with HumanitiesDC’s communications staff to promote grantee events and activities, and to seek press coverage for every funded project.
 Finally, grants officers provide capacity-building and technical assistance, serving as a sounding-board, giving advice and feedback on project activities and, ultimately, taking delivery of the final educational product.
+In addition to an overall final product description, the grant application will also require:

 Other Required Proposal Elements